 Project stakeholders will develop community-level climate adaptation plan for the severely disadvantaged rural community of Matheny Tract.
 With a series of workshops and grassroots outreach, this plan will also be developed to include multiple, coordinated greenhouse gas emissions reduction projects that will provide local economic, environmental, and health benefits.
-A list of policies and funding sources (to be determined based on analysis) to support climate adaptation county-wide will also be developed.
+A list of policies and funding sources (to be determined based on analysis) to support climate adaptation countywide will also be developed.
 These policies and funding sources could be applied to other similar communities in the County which are located adjacent to incorporated cities and have agricultural and urban edge considerations.
 Partners to this grant include the Tulare Health and Human Services Agency (Tulare HHSA), Tulare Council of Governments (TCAG), and Leadership Council for Justice and Accountability (LCJA).

 High Level Activities Performance Measures [Any appropriate deliverables, metrics, milestones] Timeline [Start and End Date] TASK 1: Develop Community Survey to Assess Prioriti es and Needs Subtask A: Collaborate with project stakeholders Deliverable: Month to develop a survey 1.
 Community Survey 1-2 Subtask B: Host a bilingual community workshop to Deliverables: Month develop questions and survey structure including information on the impact of climate change on health Workshop materials Community fliers Sign-in sheets 1-2 Subtask C: Translate survey to Spanish Deliverable: Month Community Survey available in English and Spanish 1-3 TASK 2: Survey Community and Needs Assessment Subtask A: Through grassroots efforts, LCJA and the Matheny Tract Committee will conduct community surveys to identify community priorities.
-Deliverable: Month 1-3
+Deliverable: Month 1-8

-Developed needs and opportunities assessment to identify the climate change risks and exposures on the community and infrastructure within the Project Area Subtask B: Host regular bilingual community workshops and attend local events (goal of 24 workshops and events) to increase and maintain community engagement throughout project progress Deliverables: 1.
+Developed needs and opportunities assessment to identify the climate change risks and exposures on the community and infrastructure within the Project Area Subtask B: Host regular bilingual community workshops and attend local events (goal of 12 workshops and events) to increase and maintain community engagement throughout project progress Note: In light of the COVID-19 Pandemic, the County reserves the right to assess the feasibility of in-person workshops and meetings on a month to month basis.
+Monthly meetings/workshops will be conducted via Zoom as an interim solution.
+Deliverables: 1.
 Workshop materials 2.
 Community fliers 3.
 Sign-in sheets 4.
-Summary of community workshops and local events, community engagement and feedback received during events Month 1-12 Subtask C: Assess existing transportation, stormwater, energy, pedestrian and urban greening infrastructure Deliverable: 1.
-Completed analysis and draft recommendations for adaptation of existing transportation, stormwater, energy, pedestrian and urban greening infrastructure Month 1-3 Subtask D: Health and Data Analysis of Survey Data Deliverable: 1.
-Report section on local health impacts with policy and project recommendations Month 4-8 TASK 3: Host Bi-Monthly Project Update Workshops Subtask A: Establish Regular Meetings for Project Updates Deliverables: 1.
+Summary of community workshops and local events, community engagement and feedback received during events Month 1-15 Subtask C: Assess existing transportation, stormwater, energy, pedestrian and urban greening infrastructure Deliverable: 1.
+Completed analysis and draft recommendations for adaptation of existing transportation, stormwater, energy, pedestrian and urban greening infrastructure Month 1-6 Subtask D: Health and Data Analysis of Survey Data Deliverable: 1.
+Report section on local health impacts with policy and project recommendations Month 7-11 TASK 3: Host Monthly Project Update Workshops Subtask A: Establish Regular Meetings for Project Updates Deliverables: 1.
 Flier materials 2.
 Meeting materials 3.
 Meeting coordination 4.
 Meeting attendance 5.
-Sign-in sheets Month 1-12 Subtask B: Create Community Education Material Deliverable: 1.
-Community education materials available in English and Spanish Month 1-12
+Sign-in sheets Month 1-15 Subtask B: Create Community Education Material Deliverable: Month 1-15